Background Removal (Binary)#

 • 422 errors: Verify the file field is present and contains a valid image

-• Transparent output issues: If your viewer shows a black/white background, the PNG is still transparent.
+• Transparent output looks solid: If your viewer shows a black/white background, the PNG is still transparent.
 Verify with an editor that supports alpha

 Quick Checklist